lpil/lpil/README.md

 A starting point for simple frontend apps.

-This template includes webpack for compiling all your application's Javascript and CSS files into one Javascript file that can be downloaded by the user.
+This template includes webpack for compiling all your application's Javascript files into one file that can be downloaded by the user.

 To use this template clone the repo, delete the `.git` directory that is inside the repo, git init your own project, and then start hacking. :)